piersolenski/wtf.nvim/README.md

 | User Command | Purpose |
 | -- | -- |
-| `:Wtf`  | Sends the current line along with all diagnostic messages to ChatGPT
+| `:Wtf <additional_instructions>` | Sends the current line along with all diagnostic messages to ChatGPT
-| `:WtfSearch <search_engine>` | Sends the **first** diagnostic message to the web.
-Attempts to filter out specifics related to your local environment, such as filepaths, for more accurate results.
+| `:WtfSearch <search_engine>` | Uses the specified search engine (or defaults to the one in the setup) to search for the **first** diagnostic.
+It will attempt to filter out unrelated strings specific to your local environment, such as file paths, for broader results.

 ## Inspiration